Friends of HGO

 The first purpose served by HGO is to bring live opera twice a year at affordable prices to Highgate and the surrounding areas of north London.
 The standard of singing, acting, playing and production, coupled with the extraordinary intimacy of the Jacksons Lane theatre is such that opera is truly brought to life – sometimes to an extent beyond that experienced in major opera houses.
 Surely this is a significant public benefit.

 Another key purpose is to provide opportunities for young singers to perform roles that, early in their careers, they wouldn’t be given in the big opera companies.
 Many of our singers are recent graduates from music college or students approaching the end of their course.
-They are hungry for experience in staged productions with professional orchestra in a company like HGO, with a good reputation and high standards, and four performances in which to develop their role; and they value the boost that a major role with HGO can give them on their way to a successful career.
+They are hungry for experience in staged productions with professional orchestra in a company like HGO, with a good reputation and high standards, and five performances in which to develop their role; and they value the boost that a major role with HGO can give them on their way to a successful career.

 If you are fully persuaded on question 3, we can move on to question 4.
 What are you going to do to express your positive conviction?
 Wouldn’t you like to become a Friend of HGO and give us some financial support to enable us to continue in these important objectives?